CollectionBuilder/collectionbuilder-sheets/docs/sheets-metadata.md

 **Note:** the metadata URL can not have any `&` (i.e. additional query string parameters).
 Having a `&` in the URL will cause the parsing to fail.

+## Development Mode

+"_config.yml" has the option `development-mode: true` which turns on features that allow the metadata on the site to be temporarily reconfigured by users.
+This is handy when collaborating and prototyping--you don't even need metadata configured!

+When you want to finalize your collection, you can set `development-mode: false` to turn these features off.
+For long term access and better performance, it is best to add your final metadata CSV directly to the repository, as described in "Use CSV in Project" above.